radu-matei/adces-meetup/readme.md

 ASP.NET Core Routing, Configuration and Dependency Injection
 -----------------------------------------------------------

-The purpose of this workshop is to show how to get begin with ASP.NET Core, starting from empty applications, built from the command line, with the `dotnet new` command.
+The purpose of this workshop is to show how to begin with ASP.NET Core, starting from empty applications, built from the command line, with the `dotnet new` command.

 In the following documents, you will find basic information about the routing engine, how to store configuration in JSON files and about the dependency injection.